45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 View of the Empire State Building from the Highline

-3. Chelsea NYC Art Galleries
+3. Chelsea Art Galleries

 Enjoy free wine, bites, and fantastic art around/after 6:30 PM!
 You can find the Chelsea Galleries between 10th and 11th Ave from 19th to 26th Street.
 You’re welcome for this very local NY’er gem of a spot!

-4. Central Park – A Top Free NYC Thing To Do
+4. Central Park – A MUST

 Central Park is a staple for NYC, and luckily for all of us, it’s among one of the many free things to do!